 Monica holds the Chartered Mediator designation from the Alternative Dispute Resolution Institute of Canada.
 She has earned Certificates in Interest Based Mediation and Conflict Management from the Alternative Dispute Resolution Institute of Alberta.
-She is on the Alberta Justice Civil Court and Family Mediation Rosters and a mentee on the Municipal Affairs Mediation Roster.
+She is on the Alberta Justice Civil Court and Family Mediation Rosters and the Federal Farm Debt Mediation Roster.
 She has completed hundreds of mediations.

 Monica is skilled in asking powerful, future-focused questions that accelerate and expand your exploration, discovery and definition of challenges, options, and choices for action.

 Monica has a master’s degree in education and a diploma in adult education.